Can my motorcycle club custom design their own guided tour?

 It is important to layer your clothing for different climates, as our tours may go through cool high mountain passes on one day and warm valley lowlands on the next.
-Rain in the mountains can occur unexpectedly, so you should bring a rain suit.
-Information on what to pack will be sent to you in your tour information packet.
+Rain in the mountains can occur unexpectedly, so you should bring a rain suit or you can purchase one at our premises.

 What if my bike breaks down?

 Catastrophic mechanical failures are rare.
 We regularly maintain our motorcycles so that they are mechanically sound before and during the tour.
 In the unlikely case of a motorcycle breakdown, we will make every attempt and use all resources at our disposal to get the bike to a service professional.
 In the very unlikely event that we cannot fix the bike, we will provide a replacement bike.
 Also, the van carries a spare motorcycle.